himalalps/ics23-hw/hw4.md

 ## T4

-Sometimes we would like to have an instruction that does nothing.
-Many ISAs actually have an opcode `NOP`, for "NO OPERATION".
-The instruction is fetched, decoded, and executed just like others, but the difference is that the execution phase does nothing!
-Which of the following three instructions could be used for `NOP` in LC3 and have absolutely **no side effects**?

-1. 0000 000 000000000
+The LC-3 does not have an opcode for **XOR**, so we're required to write instructions to implement the XOR operation by ourselves.
+Assume that the reserved opcode `1101` is implemented as OR instruction, which shares the same format as AND instruction.

+The following instructions will store the value of (R1 XOR R2) to R3 (`XOR R3, R1, R2`).
+Fill in the two missing instructions to complete the program.
+You are only allowed to use the registers R1, R2, R3, and R4.

+1. 1001 100 001 111111
-2. 0000 111 000000001
+2.
-3. 0001 001 001 1 00000
+3. 1001 101 010 111111
+4.
+5. 1101 011 100 000 101

 ## T5